-It is not necessary to specify which network type you are connected to, as the iSCSI Bridge when powered up it will automatically select the correct network speed.
+It is not necessary to specify which network type you are connected to, as when powered up the Bridge will automatically select the correct network speed.

-The connection to the management Ethernet network is via an industry standard twisted pair, RJ45 copper interface on the front of the unit.
+The connection to the Ethernet network is via an industry standard twisted pair, RJ45 copper interface on the front of the unit.

-To connect the iSCSI Bridge to the Ethernet network, inset one or two Cat 5E cables into the connector on the unit as shown below.
+To connect the Bridge to the Ethernet network, insert one or two Cat 5E cables into the connector on the unit as shown below.
 When the plug is in the correct position a "click" should be heard.

-Note: If you only intend to use a single network connection, use the left-hand network socket (Management A) as this is set to 10.10.10.10 for the initial configuration of the Bridge.
+Note: If you only intend to use a single network connection, use the left-hand network socket as this is set to 10.10.10.10 for the initial configuration of the Bridge

-Rear Panel of the Bridge Showing Ethernet Cable Connections
+Front Panel of the Bridge Showing Ethernet Cable Connections